smart-classic/smart_sample_apps/direct_apps/readme.txt

   git clone https://github.com/chb/smart_sample_apps
   cd smart_sample_apps/direct_apps

-Create a simlink to the directories containing  the SMART python and connect clients (or copy them over) like this: ln -s ../smart_client smart_client ln -s ../static/framework/smart/scripts static/smart

 Before launching the apps, you should copy "settings.py.default" into "settings.py" and edit the APP_PATH value as well as the Direct servers' settings.
 Now you can launch the apps server: